Celebrating 60 Years of the Snurfer in Muskegon

 Veterans Day in Muskegon Michigan

-In 1918, on the 11th hour, of the 11th day, of the 11th month, “The Great War” came to an end.
-The “war to end all wars” was one of the most destructive wars in modern history.
-The conflict resulted in the death of more than 16 million soldiers and civilians.
-One year later Veterans Day originated…
+Honoring Our Heroes: Explore Muskegon's Military Monuments This Veterans Day In 1918, at the 11th hour of the 11th day of the 11th month, “The Great War” came to an end.
+Known as the “war to end all wars,” it was one of the most destructive conflicts in modern history, resulting in the deaths of…

 Read More